 We are grateful to the conference organizers for this event.
 It was full of news, productive meetings and new acquaintances.
 There were also a number of up-and-coming companies that caught our attention.
 Worth mentioning is Coinpayments, a cloud wallet solution that offers an easy way to integrate a checkout system for numerous cryptocurrencies.
 Another promising start-up is an innovator in the multi-biometrics and advanced software solutions named Multisense.

-On this cheerful note we complete our article about Money 20/20.
-Its being a pleasure to attend the world’s largest fintech conference and we will look forward to the next Money 20/20 Europe.
+On this cheerful note, we complete our article about Money 20/20.
+Its been a pleasure to attend the world’s largest fintech conference and we will look forward to the next Money 20/20 Europe.